School of Surgical Technology

 Applications are welcome until a complete class of qualified applicants is achieved.
 Applications from individuals received after closing may be considered on a space available basis or for the succeeding class.
 Sixteen (16) students maximum are selected for each class.
 This is a highly competitive program, so we recommend you mail in your application as soon as possible.
 Learn more about our Admissions requirements..

 Our tuition is $3800.00 plus fees for textbooks and supplies.
 To learn more about our tuition and fees please refer to our schedule of fees.
+In 2022, FREE TUITION & TEXTBOOKS for all students accepted into the Program thanks in part to grant funding with the Maine Quality Centers.

 The school does not participate in Federal Title IV Financial Aid Programs.
 Aid may be available for qualified candidates from one or more of the following sources: